Chronic pain research resources for Canadian Veterans

 Participatory design

 We held advisory sessions with Veterans and worked closely with CPCoE subject matter experts throughout production.
 Their input shaped which research findings to highlight and how to represent the Veteran community in a way that felt both accurate and meaningful.
+Learn more about our participatory design approach.

 Health literacy & scientific accuracy